www-splitcells-net/net.splitcells.network/projects/net.splitcells.os.state.interface/src/main/md/net/splitcells/os/state/interface/command/repo.process.md

 by generating scripts, configs or similar in order to enable other software to work on the repos like one.

+The primary purpose of this tool is to synchronize repos across multiple servers and computers.

 This is mainly done, by providing a program, that takes a root repo and a command pattern as an argument.
 Repo process iterates over all sub repositories,